What is it about?

 underscores the importance of literacy in the 21st century, as well as the need to ensure political ownership and cooperation to ensure genuine improvement, and continued economic growth.

 What are the next steps?

-The European Commission also aims to launch a European Policy Network of National Literacy Organisations in February 2014.
-This network will, amongst others, raise awareness, exchange good practices, policies, campaigns and initiatives promoting literacy.
+The European Commission launched a European Policy Network of National Literacy Organisations in February 2014.
+This network has the purpose to, amongst others, raise awareness, exchange good practices, policies, campaigns and initiatives promoting literacy.